Does Instagram Notify the Other Person If You Take a Screenshot of a DM?

 The Internet is not the safest place for communication, even ‘private’ conversations.
 The general rule is that you should never share anything on the Internet that you wouldn’t say out loud in a court of law, or in front of your grandmother, for good reason.
 Others prefer to trust the discretion of the person they’re messaging.
 This usually works out, but unpleasant surprises are still too common.

 Having your personal messages made public is always a harrowing experience.
 But it’s even worse when the messages you sent were in the form of an image or video.
-Even if you avoid sending anything particularly sensitive, it’s very unpleasant to see your recordings used without your permission.
+Even if you avoid sending anything particularly sensitive, it’s very unpleasant to see someone using your recordings without your permission.
 That’s why it is imperative to be mindful of what we do and say online.
 Even if you fully trust someone today, that doesn’t mean you can trust them tomorrow.